lokitechie06/RemarkableWaryPi/CodingBat/problems_list.md

 10. missing_char: **missing_char.py**

 ''' Given a non-empty string and an int n, return a new string where the char at index n has been removed.
 The value of n will be a valid index of a char in the original string (i.e. n will be in the range 0..len(str)-1 inclusive). '''

+11. front_back: __front_back.py__

+''' Given a string, return a new string where the first and last chars have been exchanged. '''